livekit/livekit-react/README.md

 # livekit-react packages

+> **Warning**
+> We are deprecating the packages in this repo in favor of [livekit/components-js](https://github.com/livekit/components-js)
-> LiveKit Components are here!
-Completely redesigned both visually and conceptually.
-More components, more hooks, smaller build size, easier to handle!
-Give them a try [here](https://github.com/livekit/components-js).
+> LiveKit components-react are completely redesigned both visually and conceptually.
+> More components, more hooks, smaller build size, easier to handle!

 Checkout the docs under https://docs.livekit.io and the READMEs inside the [packages](#packages).